For most of us, home is a place of safety and retreat. It's where we find comfort in friends, family and the routines of daily life.

-In-home hospice can be challenging, but you don't have to shoulder the responsibilities alone.
-The first step is talking with a hospice provider to match your expectations with their services.
+Hospice care at home can be challenging, but you don't have to shoulder the responsibilities alone.
+The first step is talking with a hospice care provider to match your expectations with their services.
 Make a list and don't be afraid to ask questions.

 - What services can we expect from nurses, aides, social workers, chaplains and volunteers?

 - Are staff available after hours, on weekends or during emergencies?